Blog

 Professional Home Wound Care Services in Burleson and SW Fort Worth

 Families in Rendon, Summer Creek, and throughout the Burleson–SW Fort Worth corridor rely on our skilled nursing team for wound care following discharge from Huguley Medical Center, Texas Health Harris Methodist Hospital Southwest, and AdventHealth Burleson.
-Whether a patient is recovering from a cardiac procedure, a joint replacement, or a diabetic foot ulcer, our nurses are ready to provide the skilled wound management that hospital-level outcomes require — at home.
+Whether a patient is recovering from a cardiac procedure, a joint replacement, or a diabetic foot ulcer, our nurses provide the skilled wound management that hospital-level outcomes require — delivered at home.

 Types of Wounds We Manage at Home

-- Surgical and post-operative incisions — including orthopedic, cardiac, and abdominal wounds following discharge from Baylor Scott & White Medical Center Hillcrest or Lake Granbury Medical Center
+• Surgical and post-operative incisions — including orthopedic, cardiac, and abdominal wounds following discharge from Baylor Scott & White Medical Center Hillcrest or Lake Granbury Medical Center

-- Pressure injuries — Stage I through Stage IV wounds and unstageable injuries
+• Pressure injuries — Stage I through Stage IV wounds and unstageable injuries

-- Venous and arterial leg ulcers — including wounds requiring compression therapy and circulation monitoring
+• Venous and arterial leg ulcers — including wounds requiring compression therapy and circulation monitoring

-- Traumatic wounds and lacerations — managed post-closure for infection prevention and tissue integrity
+• Traumatic wounds and lacerations — managed post-closure for infection prevention and tissue integrity

-- Tunneling and undermining wounds — requiring packing techniques and advanced dressings
+• Tunneling and undermining wounds — requiring packing techniques and advanced dressings

-- Wounds with exudate management challenges — high-output wounds requiring frequent dressing changes and output tracking
+• High-exudate wounds — high-output wounds requiring frequent dressing changes and output tracking

 Wound VAC and Negative Pressure Wound Therapy at Home